 The interactive bluetongue zone map provides producers with information on the distribution of bluetongue in Australia.
 It is made available through the National Arbovirus Monitoring Program (NAMP).

-All registered stock brands in the Northern Territory are recorded in the Northern Territory Brand Register, maintained by the Department of Primary Industry and Resources.
+All registered stock brands in the Northern Territory are recorded in the Northern Territory Brand Register, maintained by the Department of Industry, Tourism and Trade.
 You can search on the brand, the owner or trading name or the property name to locate registration details.

 All registered stock brands in Queensland are recorded in the Department of Agriculture and Fisheries Brands Database.
 You can view details of all livestock brands registered for use in Queensland.
 You can search on the brand, the owner or trading name, the property name or the PIC to locate registration details.